rishitaggarwal1/Movie-Store/README.md

 # Movie-Store
-A portal in Django framework.
+A portal build in Django framework.